Geocentrism: Persian and Arab astronomy and geocentrism

 In the 12th century, Arzachel departed from the ancient Greek idea of uniform circular motions by hypothesizing that the planet Mercury moves in an elliptic orbit, while Alpetragius proposed a planetary model that abandoned the equant, epicycle and eccentric mechanisms, though this resulted in a system that was mathematically less accurate.
-Alpetragius also declared the Ptolemaic system as an imaginary model that was successful at predicting planetary positions but not real or physical.
 His alternative system spread through most of Europe during the 13th century.

-Fakhr al-Din al-Razi (1149–1209), in dealing with his conception of physics and the physical world in his Matalib, rejects the Aristotelian and Avicennian notion of the Earth's centrality within the universe, but instead argues that there are "a thousand thousand worlds (alfa alfi 'awalim) beyond this world such that each one of those worlds be bigger and more massive than this world as well as having the like of what this world has."
-To support his theological argument, he cites the Qur'anic verse, "All praise belongs to God, Lord of the Worlds," emphasizing the term "Worlds."
+Fakhr al-Din al-Razi (1149–1209), in dealing with his conception of physics and the physical world in his Matalib, rejects the Aristotelian and Avicennian notion of the Earth's centrality within the universe, but instead argues that there are "a thousand thousand worlds (alfa alfi 'awalim) beyond this world, such that each one of those worlds be bigger and more massive than this world, as well as having the like of what this world has."
+To support his theological argument, he cites the Qur'anic verse, "All praise belongs to God, Lord of the Worlds", emphasizing the term "Worlds".